Cubes, cacti, and framed long knots: Models for the Taylor tower for spaces of long knots

-For each $t\in [0,1)$, $H(-,t)$ is an embedding.
-Let $H_n(-,t): C_n^{fr}\la \R^d\ra \to C_n^{fr}\la \R^{d}\ra$ be the map which applies $H(-,t)$ to each configuration point and applies the derivative $DH(-,t)$ followed by the Gram--Schmidt retraction $GL(d) \to O(d)$ to each frame.
-Because each $H(-,t)$ is a scaling map, the effect on a frame is independent of $t$.
-(Here we need the Gram--Schmidt process so that the frames do not approach the zero matrix.)
-Although the limit as $t\to 1$ of $H(-,t)$ is not an embedding, $\lim_{t\to 1}H_n(-,t)$ exists, and it will be our shrinking map.
 We sketch the proof of continuity by describing the effect on a framed $n$-point configuration.
 The independence of the effect on frames from $t$ means that we just have to consider the configuration points.
 A point $\bx$ with $\lVert \bx \rVert>2$ is simply sent to $\lim_{t\to 1}H(\bx,t)$, which lies outside the origin.
 Points $\bx$ with $\lVert \bx \rVert < 2$ are sent to points in an infinitesimal configuration at the origin.
 The data needed for an infinitesimal configuration is a configuration modulo translation and scaling, but we describe a representative before taking this quotient.
-In this representative configuration, a point $\bx$ with $\lVert \bx \rVert \leq \sqrt{2}$ is sent to $\bx/\sqrt{2}$, while more generally $\bx$ with $\lVert \bx \rVert \leq 2$ is sent to a point at distance $\lVert \bx \rVert/(1-\mu(\bx))$ from the origin along the ray in the direction of $\bx$.
+In this representative configuration, a point $\bx$ with $\lVert \bx \rVert \leq \sqrt{2}$ is sent to $\bx/\sqrt{2}$, while more generally $\bx$ with $\sqrt{2} \leq \lVert \bx \rVert < 2$ is sent to a point at distance $\lVert \bx \rVert/(1-\mu(\bx))$ from the origin along the ray in the direction of $\bx$.
 The key point is that we ensure continuity by mapping the disk of radius $\sqrt{2}$ to the unit disk and the open disk of radius 2 onto all of $\R^d$ in this infinitesimal configuration.
 A point $\bx$ with $\lVert \bx \rVert =2$ is mapped to a point at infinity in the direction of $\bx$ in the infinitesimal configuration.
 Thus a point can travel into or out of the infinitesimal configuration in a continuous path.

 \begin{remark} One can check that for example the map